Algarve: Culture

+Every year in August the city of Silves organizes a medieval fair which incorporates Muslim Algarve and Reconquista themes, celebrating the region's conjoint Muslim and Christian cultural heritage.
+The fair attracts an average of 100 - 150 thousand visitors during its 10-day run, and it is Algarve's most visited medieval fair.

 Fauna and flora

 The coastal seafaring people of the Algarve bred the Portuguese Water Dog.
 From there the breed expanded to all around Portugal's coast, where they were taught to herd fish into fishermen's nets, retrieve lost tackle or broken nets, and act as couriers from ship to ship, or ship to shore.
 This dog breed is now a distinctive dog breed of both Portugal and the Algarve region in particular.